valexsantos/mkit/README.md

 A client is also included to access the API, e.g. `mkit ps`.

 The daemon is responsible for HAProxy pods routing configuration.
-It also provides the cluster DNS and manages the internal host interface and the docker instances.
+It also provides the cluster DNS and manages the internal host interface and the pod instances.

 ## Requirements